LaurentRDC/personal-website/static/software.md

     <img src="https://img.shields.io/conda/vn/conda-forge/scikit-ued.svg">
 </a>

-Scikit-ued is a fully-tested Python package containing routines and algorithms related to (ultrafast) electron diffraction.
+`scikit-ued` is a fully-tested Python package containing routines and algorithms related to (ultrafast) electron diffraction.
 The package aims to provide software to deal with simulation, structure manipulation, image-analysis, baseline-determination, and more.

 To install from PyPI: